How Single Parents Can Buy a Home

 VA loans help veterans buy homes without a down payment, mortgage insurance or minimum credit score.

 Some housing assistance programs aim to help community service workers afford to live where they work.
-San Francisco has a Teacher Next Door Program that offers up to $20,000 for down payment and closing costs to educators with income limits up to 200 percent of the area median income.
+San Francisco has a Teacher Next Door Program that offers $40,000 down payment for a market-rate unit or $20,000 for a below market-rate unit.

 Georgia offers up to $7,500 for such costs to police officers, firefighters, public educators and healthcare workers.
 Ohio has a similar program.